jkelly3rd/police_newjersey/README.md

 ## Output

-The cleaned data is written to two CSV files: `nj-2023-index.csv` and `nj-2023-original-employment.csv`.
-The index file contains a simplified version of the data for easy reference, while the original employment file contains the full cleaned data.
+The script generates two CSV files:

+1. `nj-2023-original-employment.csv`: Contains work history information data in csv format with all original data and fields provided by the state
+4. `nj-2023-index.csv`: Contains a standardized index of officers, with one additional field indicating the reason for the change.

+The output files are stored in the `data/processed/` directory.

 ## Questions or suggestions for improvement?